 The yogi in the world

 Those who pretend to the ideals of yoga while really loving the world and its toys, exuberantly put forth the image of the worldly-wise and debonair yogi, busily rushing around like a squirrel, gathering and storing the nuts of material success and enjoyment “while yet finding time to meditate.”
 They picture a “balanced life of yoga and action” that shows an overwhelming involvement in action and very little in yoga.
-After all, a truly balanced life would consist of eight hours spent in sleep, eight hours spent in work, and eight hours spent in meditation.)
+(After all, a day in a truly balanced life would consist of eight hours spent in sleep, eight hours spent in work, and eight hours spent in meditation.)

 The yogi’s retreat

-Solitude is very necessary for the yogi.
-There is no doubt that the yogi may have to work among the noise of urban business, that telephone, fax, and computer may be ringing, buzzing, and beeping, and people be talking, talking, and talking throughout the day.
-But when the work time is over it should really be over and the guidelines given by Krishna should be adhered to as much as possible: “The yogi should concentrate constantly on the Self, remaining in solitude, alone, with controlled mind and body, having no desires and free from material acquisitiveness” (6:10).
+There is no doubt that the yogi may have to work among the noise of urban business, that telephone and computer may be ringing, buzzing, and beeping, and people be talking, talking and talking throughout the day.
+But when the work time is over it should really be over and the guidelines given by Krishna should be adhered to as much as possible.
+Here they are:

-Occasionally you should go away even from your home and live in solitude–not in some busy ashram where you will be pestered to do “karma yoga” and be expected to take part in externalizing group activities.
+Occasionally you should go away even from your home and live in solitude–not in some busy ashram where you will do “karma yoga” and take part in “spiritual” group activities.
 It is better to stay at home than waste your time in this way.
 Instead, you should find a place where you can really be all to yourself.
 If you can prepare your food and eat in solitude, this is good, but if you can go somewhere for (vegetarian) meals where you need speak to no one socially and can immediately go back to your place, that is also good, though not as good.
-A truly quiet hotel that has room service can be perfectly acceptable, but if you can be in some kind of house or cabin, or room in a single-story building, it is better.
+A truly quiet hotel that has room service can be perfectly acceptable, but if you can be alone in some kind of house, cabin or room, it is better.

 Sri Ramakrishna had this to say about such solitude: